jocelynszhu/ai-representation/README.md

 # ai-representation
-LLM-enabled AI model of representation in the policy space
+LLM-enabled AI model of representation in the policy space.